Did you know that 70% of people prefer to use the company’s website to find an answer rather than sending an email or call?

 But very often, that’s isn’t necessary.
 Everything you need to do is to create a well-designed and in-depth knowledge base.

-Before we see the best tips & tricks on how to create a stunning knowledge base, let’s see what are its benefi
+Before we see the best tips & tricks on how to create a knowledge base, let’s see what are its benefits.

 Knowledge Base has a lot of different benefits and impacts on your business.
 We’re going to see only a couple of the most important ones.

-If you’re feeling overcrowded with customer support tickets, hiring additional customer support reps sometimes isn’t the best solution.
+If you’re feeling overloaded with customer support tickets, hiring additional customer support reps sometimes isn’t the best solution.
 But what you should do is to invest in a good knowledge base software.